Skip to main content

 • Support Features - Auditing and logging

-Cargo tokens are configured in the Cargo config file (~/.cargo/config.toml).
+For Cargo, user tokens are configured in the Cargo credentials config file (credentials.toml).
 Each token is associated with a specific repository and only authenticates access to that particular repository.
 Tokens are primarily used during the crate publishing process.